 Subaru WRX repairs

-The Subaru WRX was designed as a rally car, which means it was built for performance.
+was designed as a rally car, which means it was built for performance.
 These vehicles are less dependable than standard vehicles and may require frequent maintenance if driven off-road or for lengthy periods of time.
 Even if you take proper care of your WRX, it’s important to bring it in for regular maintenance to guarantee everything works properly.
 Here’s everything you need to know.

 - Subaru suggests scheduling maintenance every six months or 6,000 miles, whichever comes first.
 The initial appointment will include engine oil and filter replacement, a check of various components, and battery servicing.